 I leave certain shirts at home that declare my queerness in words or pictures.
 I’m already a walking billboard of gender nonconformity; adding validation to people’s assumptions can be dangerous.

 While there are more destinations today that welcome queer travelers, they can still be hard to find.
-A study done by Orbitz found that 58% of queer travelers spend more time researching travel spots and accommodations than cisgender heterosexual travelers and 6 out of 10 queer responders in their survey said they have cancelled a trip or changed plans because of feeling unsafe due to gender identity or sexuality.
+A study done by Orbitz found that 58% of queer travelers spend more time researching travel spots and accommodations than cisgender heterosexual travelers.
+Six out of ten queer responders in their survey said they have cancelled a trip or changed plans because of feeling unsafe due to gender identity or sexuality.
 Keyword searches on the internet, word of mouth, queer business owners, and the International LGBTQ+ Travel Association (IGLTA), and companies that team with IGLTA make it easier and safer for queer folks to plan and enjoy their next getaway and business trip.

-Even though some places aren’t ideal for us, we still deserve to occupy any space we desire; however, safety and comfort as queer folks are priorities when it comes to travel.
-I’m also all set putting money into bigotry’s hands.
+Even though some places aren’t ideal for us, we still deserve to occupy any space we desire; however, for queer folks, safety and comfort are priorities when it comes to travel.
+I’m also all set putting my money into bigotry’s hands.
 Thankfully there are more places for me and other LGBTQIA+ folks to explore.

 In several articles, I’m going to highlight queer friendly beaches, all-inclusive vacation spots for your queer family, getaways for queer couples, and tips and tricks to consider when traveling as a transgender person.
 Get ready to pack your bags and your favorite queerly marked t-shirts.
 We’re going on vacation.